ondratu/formiko/README.rst

 :author: Ondřej Tůma <mcbig@zeropage.cz>

 Formiko is reStructuredText and MarkDown editor and live previewer.
-It is written in Python with Gtk3, GtkSourceView and Webkit.
+It is written in Python with Gtk3, GtkSourceView and Webkit2.
 Use Docutils and recommonmark Common Mark parser.

 Features:
 ---------